Skip to main content

 How it plugs in

 The VIO engine runs as a vendor binary inside the plugin’s process sandbox, started by the plugin and watched by a heartbeat watchdog.
-Frames flow into the binary through a shared-memory ring (zero-copy); IMU samples and control messages flow through a Unix-domain socket encoded as length-prefixed msgpack.
+The Rust agent reads frames from the shared vision frame bus and bridges them into the engine’s shared-memory ring (zero-copy); IMU samples and control messages flow through a Unix-domain socket encoded as length-prefixed msgpack.
 Pose estimates flow back over the same socket.
-The plugin then emits VISION_POSITION_ESTIMATE on MAVLink component 197 (MAV_COMP_ID_VISUAL_INERTIAL_ODOMETRY) at 30 Hz.
+The plugin then emits VISION_POSITION_ESTIMATE on MAVLink component 197 (MAV_COMP_ID_VISUAL_INERTIAL_ODOMETRY) at the camera frame rate (around 30 Hz).
 ArduPilot’s EKF3 fuses these messages when EK3_SRC1_POSXY, EK3_SRC1_VELXY, and EK3_SRC1_YAW are set to ExternalNav (6).
 PX4’s EKF2 fuses them when EKF2_EV_CTRL enables external vision.
 The IPC protocol is documented in the Architecture page.
-Adding a third engine (ORB-SLAM3, a future home-grown estimator) is a single subclass of the shim’s engine base class plus a new vendor binary that speaks the same protocol.
+Adding a third engine (a future home-grown estimator) is a new VIO engine variant plus a vendor binary that speaks the same protocol.

 Calibration

 VIO needs calibrated intrinsics and known camera-IMU extrinsics including the static time offset between the two clocks.
-The plugin accepts Kalibr-compatible camchain.yaml files directly.
+The plugin accepts Kalibr-compatible camchain.yaml files directly, or you can run the guided in-app wizard.
 See Calibration for the full workflow.
 The pre-arm gate refuses to arm a VIO mode without loaded calibration files.
-The GCS sensors card surfaces a Calibrate CTA when intrinsics are not yet loaded.
+The GCS sensors card surfaces a Calibrate prompt when intrinsics are not yet loaded.

 Both OpenVINS and VINS-Fusion are GPL-3.0-licensed.
-Shipping a pre-compiled binary inside the plugin archive triggers the GPL source-offer obligation.
+Shipping a pre-compiled binary inside the plugin archive carries the GPL source-offer obligation.
 The plugin’s manifest declares a vendor_attribution block for each engine with the upstream repository, the license, the upstream version, and a notice.
-The install dialog surfaces these blocks during Stage 1 so operators know what they’re installing.
-The Python plumbing, the GCS surfaces, the pre-arm gate, the estimator card, and the fallback banner all ship today.
-The vendor binaries land in a follow-up release once they’re validated end-to-end on target hardware.
+The install dialog surfaces these blocks during the summary stage so operators see what they are installing.

-The optical flow release covers the most common indoor and low-altitude GPS-denied use cases.
-If you’re flying close to the ground (under 8 m), have a downward camera, and need stable hover and waypoint flight, optical flow is enough.
+If you fly close to the ground (under 8 m), have a downward camera, and need stable hover and waypoint flight, the optical-flow modes are the simpler path.
 See Configure optical flow for the setup.
-If you’re flying at altitude, in long corridors, or in environments where the downward camera has nothing to track, the optical flow release won’t be sufficient and you’ll want to wait for the VIO release.
+If you fly at altitude, in long corridors, or in environments where the downward camera has nothing to track, VIO is the mode you want, on a board with the compute to run it.

 Stay in the loop